Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: Yeah.

-John B.: It just, it only hurts their career.
-And Dr. Mary Neal is, uh, a spine surgeon.
-She was kayaking with her husband in, uh, Chile and she goes over a fall and it was a steep drop.
-And her kayak wedged between two boulders underneath the waterfall.
+John B.: Yeah.
+And Dr. Mary Neal is a, a, a spine surgeon.
+She was kayaking with her husband in, uh, Chile and she goes over a fall and it was a steep drop and her kayak wedged between two boulders underneath the waterfall.

 John B.: And she couldn’t get out.